jdx/mise/docs/tasks/toml-tasks.md

 The value will be `true` if the flag is passed, and `false` otherwise.

 ## Shell
-Specify a shell command to run the script with (default is `sh -c`)
+You can specify a shell command to run the script with (default is `sh -c`).

 ```toml
 [tasks.lint]